biscuittaco/MitchellSanborn/content/homelab.md

 Everything’s containerized where possible, with Docker and Compose managing a good chunk of the orchestration.

-## Automation & Backups

-I’ve used resources like [Helper-Scripts.com](https://helper-scripts.com), but much of the setup has been done manually to better understand the ins and outs.
-Proxmox handles backups with its native backup server, writing to TrueNAS over NFS.

 ## Goals

 The lab doesn’t follow a strict philosophy—just solid performance to support testing, learning, and real-world reliability.
 Right now, I’m working on integrating **authentik** across most services and tying it to my **Active Directory** for centralized identity via LDAP.